techidock/open-source/channel_area/README.md

 edit the points.
 You can clear the shape using the *Clear Polygon Channel* button.
 The area updates automatically as you change the shape.
 Each point is shown as a blue marker.
 Double‑click a marker to drag it to a new location; it turns black while being edited.
-Choose the units (m, cm, or mm) from the drop‑down to have results displayed in the same units squared.
-All shapes are treated as polygons: the circular channel defaults to 25 points and the rectangle uses four.
+Choose the units (m, cm, or mm) from the drop‑down to have results shown in the chosen units squared.
+All shapes are treated as polygons.
 A table beneath the canvas lists each vertex.
 Editing the table keeps the coordinates inside the canvas and immediately redraws the shape.
 Small red markers indicate the minimum and maximum points of the current shape.

 An **Edit** checkbox controls whether shapes can be modified with the